Shorthorn: Distribution

 Today, the breed is found mainly in English-speaking countries, and Southern South America.
 The main countries are: Argentina, Australia, Canada, New Zealand, Republic of Ireland, South Africa, United Kingdom, the United States of America, Uruguay, and Zimbabwe.
 Beamish Museum in north-eastern England preserves the Durham breed.

 Australia

-Shorthorn cattle were one of the first purebred breeds to be imported into Australia when several cows were brought into New South Wales in 1800.
-More purebred Shorthorns were imported into NSW in 1825 by Potter McQueen of Scone.
+Shorthorns were among the first cattle imported into Australia: several cows were brought into New South Wales in 1800.
+More were imported in 1825 by Potter McQueen of Scone.
 Nine months later, the Australian Agricultural Company imported additional Shorthorns, and in the 1930s, Thomas Simpson Hall, the breeder of the Halls Heeler, imported Durham Shorthorns from which he developed extensive herds of Poll Shorthorns.

-The breed has a wide genetic base, resulting in the development of several distinct though closely related strains – these are the traditional strains: